-I love looking out over the ocean, or from any overlook – it always feels good to stretch my eyes!
-But there is something extra special about not just looking out over miles and miles, but being able to see something at the end of the looking.
+On another trip to Colorado – Denver, this time – it was so beautifully clear and sunny that I could easily see Pikes Peak (which I knew was over an hour away by car).
+It felt good to stretch my eyes!
+There is something extra special about not just looking out over miles and miles, but being able to see something at the end of the looking.
 It feels like some kind of accomplishment.

 G.K Chesterton said, “We can all see the national madness; but what is national sanity? […] The upshot of what is wrong with the world can be easily and clearly stated.
 What is wrong is that we do not ask what is right.”

 The heavenly ideal – peace on earth, goodwill among men – is clouded over and lost.
 Kind people and good role models are rarer than they should be, and it is much easier to see all that is wrong in the world and in my world.
 Heaven feels distant and grayed-out.
 I am caught up in the brokenness that defines our families and neighborhoods and countries.
 Bad news is abundant.

 But when Jesus came to earth, He parted the fog.
 He embodied the beauty and hope that had felt so distant and far-off.
 There Heaven was – opening eyes and ears, fixing lame legs, restoring life and strength, bringing genuine wholeness and peace that had been a shadowy dream before.

 Even at the crucifixion, Jesus was still splitting darkness into pieces. “…for the joy set before Him, [He] endured the cross, scorning its shame, and sat down at the right hand of God the Father.”
 (Hebrews 12:2)

 He had his eyes fixed on something much bigger and real-er and higher than the high priests could even imagine, something higher than his current state of humiliation.
 Something even bigger and more majestic than Pike’s Peak – the ultimate victory of Love over pain, sin, and death!